-TYPICAL INVESTOR PROFILE.
+Typical Investor Profile.
 The Company has been established for the purpose of investing in transferable securities in accordance with the UCITS Regulations.
-The investment objectives and policies for each Fund will be set out in the Relevant Supplement.
+The investment objectives and policies for each Fund is set out in the Relevant Supplement.
 Unless disclosed otherwise in the Relevant Supplement, typical investors are expected to be retail and institutional investors.

-REPORT AND ACCOUNTS.
+Report and Accounts.
 The Company's accounting period will end on 31 March in each year.
-The Company will publish an annual report and audited annual accounts within four months of the end of the financial period to which they relate, i.e. normally in July of each year, and the first annual report and annual accounts will be prepared up to 31 March 2014.
+The Company will publish an annual report and audited annual accounts within four months of the end of the financial period to which they relate, i.e. normally in July of each year.
 The unaudited half-yearly reports of the Company will be made up to 30 September in each year.
-The unaudited half yearly reports will be published within two months of the end of the half year period to which they relate, i.e., normally in November of each year, and the first set of half-yearly reports will be prepared up to 30 September 2014.
+The unaudited half yearly reports will be published within two months of the end of the half year period to which they relate, i.e., normally in November of each year.
 The annual report and the half-yearly report will be made available on the Website and may be sent to Shareholders by electronic mail or other electronic means of communication, although Shareholders and prospective investors may also, on request, receive reports by hard copy mail.

-ARTICLES.
+Articles.
 Shareholders are entitled to the benefit of, are bound by and are deemed to have notice of, the provisions of the Articles, copies of which are available as described in the "Where To Learn More About The Funds" section.

-SHARE CAPITAL.
+Share Capital.
 The authorised share capital of the Company is 500,000,000,002 (five hundred billion and two) Shares of no par value divided into two Subscriber Shares of no par value and 500,000,000,000 (five hundred billion) Shares of no par value.
 The Directors are empowered to issue up to all of the Shares of the Company on such terms as they think fit.
 The Subscriber Shares entitle the holders to attend and vote at general meetings of the Company but do not entitle the holders to participate in the profits or assets of the Company except for a return of capital on a winding-up.
 For the purpose of complying with minimum initial capital requirements, the Company has issued 300,000 Shares of no par value for €1.00 each ("Capitalisation Shares").
 The Shares (other than the Subscriber Shares) entitle the holders to attend and vote at general meetings of the Company and to participate equally (subject to any differences between fees, charges and expenses applicable to different Classes) in the profits and assets of the Fund to which the Shares relate.
 The Company may from time to time by ordinary resolution increase its capital, consolidate the Shares or any of them into a smaller number of Shares, sub-divide the Shares or any of them into a larger number of Shares or cancel any Shares not taken or agreed to be taken by any person.
 The Company may by special resolution from time to time reduce its share capital in any way permitted by law.
 At a meeting of Shareholders, on a show of hands, each Shareholder shall have one vote and, on a poll, each Shareholder shall have one vote for each whole Share held by such Shareholder.